Arachnid/sggc/README.md

 This repository contains boilerplate for the contracts for each of the five challenges, along with test vectors and runners to test your implementation against before submitting it.

+Note that constructor code will not be run, and state will not persist between tests.

 ## Installation

 Clone this repository and install its dependencies: